Modern Communication Technique

 Assesment methods and criteria linked to learning outcomes

-Up to 30 points from laboratories (points are obtained from individual tasks and individual project).
+Up to 30 points are awarded for work in laboratories (points are obtained for individual tasks, tests and individual project).

 Language of instruction

-4. Address Translation in IP networks (NAT, DNS, mDNS, LLMNR).
+2. Address Translation in IP networks (ARP, DHCP, NAT, DNS, mDNS, LLMNR).

-5. Protocols for redundant access to default gateway.
+3. Protocols for redundant access to default gateway, multicast data transfer.

-7. IPv6 protocol suite (features, deployment, datagram, addresses).
+4. IPv6 protocol suite (features, deployment, datagram, addresses, ICMPv6 responsibilities, DHCPv6, mobility, multicast, routing).

 The goal of the course is to provide students with comprehensive orientation in the field of advanced communication techniques, especially on the network layer and application layer, in distributed systems, and also with specific issues such as design and specification of communication protocols.